Gabbendorf/Java-Client-Server-App/README.md

 * You can connect up to 10 clients simultaneously.
 The server will echo all their messages in order

 ### Commands for the user
-`#quit` from the client: stops both the client and the server from running.
+`#quit` from the client: stops the connection between the client and the server `Control-C` from the server: quits the server